kuzGo/kuzco/TESTING.md

 ##### Shopping Cart

 - The Shopping cart will change the text color to `#45777a` when hovered over.
-Regardless of the user is not logged in,when clicked it will show 0 if the user has no items added to the shopping cart, otherwise, it will display the number of items added to the cart.
+Regardless of whether the user is not logged in,when clicked it will show 0 if the user has no items added to the shopping cart, otherwise, it will display the number of items added to the cart.
-When clicked it will display a number of optios :
+When clicked it will display a number of options :

 - If the user has no items: